Fonemine/documentation/mf_api.md

 ## Introduction

-The MobileForce API allows one to view and modify tables used in the MobileForce platform.
+The MobileForce API allows one to view and modify objects used in the MobileForce platform.
-Example tables are are ServiceTasks, Accounts, Contacts, and so on.
+Example objects are are ServiceTasks, Accounts, Contacts, and so on.
 One can create, read, update, and delete individual objects in the table, as well as fetch multiple objects in a table.

 ## Calling the API